 The cottage is situated on private acreage which is fully fenced and surrounded by 500 plus acres of captivating mountains, pastures and countryside views.

 As a mother of 5 children (whom are now mostly adults), I realise how important relaxing, fun and reconnecting family holidays are.
 For this reason, I seek to provide superb family friendly accommodation and service to our guests.
 My husband, Murray, spent most of his growing up years at the Eighteen Mile Property, and he is likewise enthusiastic about sharing this wonderful location with others, as is his mother, Jan.

 Originally a dairy property, now the surrounding paddocks (500 acres approx) are used for beef cattle farming plus small crop farming by the same family owners.
-These paddocks and countryside are also available for guests to explore and hike, including the mountain ridges and the river areas.
+The paddocks and countryside are also available for guests to explore and hike, including the mountain ridges and river areas.

 The Albert River runs through the property which flows relatively close to its source, the Lamington National Park, Queensland.
 Darlington and the Eighteen Mile Property are geographically located at the foothills of O'Reilly's Rainforest Retreat and the Lamington National Park.

 Lost World is actually a hidden plateau - a green shelf on Razorback Mountain - found long ago by the adventurous O'Reilly's who imagined that anything could have remained hidden on this magical step between mountain and sky.
 The valley below is a very beautiful one where today the hustle and stress of the outside world is easily lost.